 I will concede that Gears Tactics is certainly more forgiving in terms of the overall difficulty than some leading I.P.’s in this genre (even on normal difficulty), but it is by no means a cake walk.
 The Locust are not oblivious to the advantages of teamwork and their AI will constantly work together to pin your units down either with snipers, or with the ‘overwatch’ ability (almost an exact copy from Xcom).
 The points where they drop in are also randomised, so don’t think a checkpoint reload is necessarily a Get Out of Jail Free card.

-To help the player get into the nitty gritty of their strategy, Gears Tactics comes with an limited but engaging character customisation suite between missions.
+To help the player get into the nitty gritty of their strategy, Gears Tactics comes with an engaging character customisation suite between missions.
 Here you can spend skill points to endow characters with special abilities (like the ability to force all units in a given radius out of cover) or swap out armour and gun modifications for passive perks (like higher accuracy or more health).

 There is also a basic cosmetic modifier.
 Honestly, I was up to the early hours of the morning changing the colours, camouflage, hairstyles, and accessories of my squad because this is so cool.
 I ended up choosing the ‘forest’ camo, with beige as a primary colour and sandy yellow as an accent colour.
-It looked awesome, but I just wish the female characters had their own hairstyle options, because they all look like permutations of Britney Spears during her meltdown.
+It looked awesome, but I just wish the female characters had their own hairstyle options because they all look like permutations of Britney Spears during her meltdown.

 Run like hell